webpack-contrib/compression-webpack-plugin/README.md

 };
 ```

-To exclude sourcemaps from compression
+To exclude sourcemaps from compression:

 ```js
 module.exports = {